Cycling in Quebec: rides, trails, and stops at Carrera Café

 • 03

-Montmorency Falls For the sporty: an ascent rewarded with a breathtaking viewpoint.
+Montmorency Falls For athletes: a climb rewarded with a breathtaking viewpoint.

 • 04

-Winter fat bike The Nordic version of cycling.
-On fresh snow, a unique adventure of its kind.
+Winter Fat Bike The Nordic version of cycling.
+On fresh snow, a one-of-a-kind adventure.

 • 05

-Carrera Café Stop The perfect cyclist's pit stop: specialty coffee and gourmet board in Petit-Champlain.
+Carrera Café Stop The perfect cyclist pit stop: specialty coffee and a gourmet platter in Petit-Champlain.

-Carrera Café awaits you in Petit-Champlain for a well-deserved gourmet break after your circuit.
-Espresso, board, and views of the historic alleys.
+Carrera Café awaits you in Petit-Champlain for a well-deserved gourmet stop after your tour.
+Espresso, platter, and a view of the historic alleys.

 More articles